-We conduct research that provides interdisciplinary but engineering-centric solutions to enhance resilience and sustainability of a community built environment, including building portfolios, transportation systems and utility networks.
-Our research studies, from earthquake damage assessment to flood modeling that serves community resilience planning, from individual structural response analysis to building portfolios and roadway networks performance quantification, from pre-hazard mitigation planning to post-event recovery optimization, share a common overarching theme – providing decision support towards a resilient and sustainable built environment, emphasizing a system perspective, and the need to embrace uncertainty and to communicate risk between different disciplines.
+Our research provides interdisciplinary but engineering-centric solutions to enhance the resilience and sustainability of a community’s built environment, including building portfolios, transportation systems and utility networks.
+Our projects support community resilience planning through a variety of studies at different scales: natural hazard modeling, response estimation of individual structures and engineered facilities, performance quantification of building portfolios and lifeline networks, pre-hazard event mitigation planning and post-event recovery optimization.
+We emphasize a system perspective, and the need to embrace uncertainty and to communicate risk between different disciplines.
 We focus our research on the following aspects:

-- Developing science-based measurement tools to evaluate performance and resilience of built environment at community scales;
+- Developing science-based measurement tools to evaluate performance and resilience of the built environment at community scales;

-- Interfacing hazard modeling at a community or regional scale with damage and functionality loss assessment of the community built environment;
+- Interfacing hazard modeling at community or regional scales with damage and functionality loss assessment of the community built environment;

-- Propagating uncertainties from spatial and temporal modeling of hazard demands to resilience quantification of community built environment, and then to decision formulation to inform risked-based community resilience planning.
+- Propagating uncertainties from spatial and temporal modeling of hazard demands to resilience quantification of community built environment, to inform risked-based decisions and community resilience planning;

 Naiyu Wang, Ph.D.